irrg/character-sheets/oedipus.md

 - **Grand Deception** *(3 Intellect points)*
   > You convince an intelligent creature (that can understand you and isn’t hostile) of something that is wildly and obviously untrue. *Action.*
 - **Suggestion** *(4 Intellect points)*
   > You suggest an action to another creature (level 2 or lower) within immediate range.
-If the action doesn’t seem completely at odds with the creature’s nature, it follows your sug- gestion for up to a minute.
+If the action doesn’t seem completely at odds with the creature’s nature, it follows your suggestion for up to a minute.
 Instead of applying Effort, to decrease the difficulty, you can apply it to increase the maximum level of the target by 1.
 When the effect ends, the creature remembers following the suggestion, but believes that it chose to do so willingly. *Action to initiate.*
 - **Making a Call**
   > Because of your mainstream respectability or influence, you can obtain the name or location of a low level connection who may have the resources your group needs.
 It’s up to you to make the introduction and obtain the services needed (this may require a conversation, money, or even completing a mission for the NPC). *This ability can be used once per play session.*